New Zealand

 Turns out they were gold-miners and I met them again the next evening at the local pub.

-I found myself cycling along later on the next day when it started to rain, and within no time at all it started to pummel me.
-I was only wearing cotton clothes thus this wasn't the weather to be cycling in.
+Whilst cycling down the west coast a few days later, I experienced the first rain of the trip so far, and within no time at all it started to pummel me.
+I was only wearing cotton clothes thus this wasn’t the weather to be cycling in.
 Pretty soon, my extremities were becoming bone achingly cold and I knew I had to find some form of shelter.

 With the wind battering myself and my bike, I eventually found a track leading up to a house in the bush.
 I pushed my bike under the porch and breathed a sigh of relief.
 After a couple of minutes, a man came out of his shed and enquired if everything was okay, at which point I asked him if I could stay there until the rain abated.